The 20 Best Salivary Duct Stones Doctors Near Me in Hawaii, US

 Offers Telehealth

-Timothy Stoddard is an Otolaryngologist in Honolulu, Hawaii.
+Timothy Stoddard is an Otolaryngologist practicing medicine in Honolulu, Hawaii.
+He has been practicing medicine for over 17 years.
 Dr. Stoddard is rated as an Experienced provider by MediFind in the treatment of Salivary Duct Stones.
-His top areas of expertise are Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Nonsyndromic Hearing Loss, Deafness Hypogonadism Syndrome, Palatopharyngeal Incompetence, and Gastrostomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Nonsyndromic Hearing Loss, Deafness Hypogonadism Syndrome, Palatopharyngeal Incompetence, and Gastrostomy.
 Dr. Stoddard is currently accepting new patients.

 Experienced in Salivary Duct Stones